ROCm/AMDMIGraphX/examples/onnxruntime/resnet50/README.md

 ## Example Output:

-We changes the target image to what's found in the example folder which contains three inclass images and one out of class image.
+For each run the target image was changed.
+Stock images in the example folder which contains three in-class images types and one out of class image.

 For guitars we show three different variants of the same item in a class with different backgrounds as well as background shapes

+For the tools (scope.jpg and screwdrivers.jpg) these are both in-class images

+For the bird.jpg image, the imagenet_classes.txt generated doesn't contain that of a cockatiel and thus the model attempts to find the closet match to the animal found in the image

 using scope.jpg.
 Image of an oscilliscope which is in the imagenet class labels